-$$p + Tt \rightarrow p + \pi^0 + \nu + \bar{\nu} + something , \qquad (17)$$
+$$p + Tt \rightarrow p + \pi^0 + \nu + \bar{\nu} + something$$ , (17)

-It is assumed that on the part of the LM nuclei at the entrance to the process, the mass of one Du subunit is involved (\sim 0.7 MeV).
-The calculated threshold of proton energy will be 151 and 195 GeV for the production of muons and pions, respectively.
+It is assumed that at the entrance to the process from the side of the LM nuclei, the mass of only one subunit of the nucleus (i.e., ~ 0.7 MeV) participates in the reaction with transformation.
+The calculated proton energy thresholds will be 151 and 195 GeV for the production of muon and pion, respectively.
 The actual threshold will be somewhat lower due to the symmetry of the LM nuclei.
-The following features characterize collision reactions:

-- I. Participation in collisions with protons take mainly Tt, Hx. - II.
-At the birth of a muon, only one neutrino from the LM nucleus undergoes a transformation.
-The remaining neutrinos reduce the energy threshold by 5% per neutrino. - III.
-At the birth of a pion, two neutrinos undergo transformation simultaneously.
-The remaining neutrinos together lower the threshold by 10%. - IV.
-Up to 43% of all energy is carried away by neutrinos and Du.
+In reactions with muon production, only one neutrino of the LM nucleus undergoes transformation, and the rest of the neutrinos reduce the proton energy threshold by 5% of each neutrino.
+In reactions with pion production, two neutrinos undergo transformation simultaneously, and the rest of the neutrinos reduce the proton energy is carried away by neutrinos, Du, and other particles.
+Table 4 shows the reaction energy parameters, and a comparison with the generally accepted interpretation of the observed events.

-Table 4: Energy parameters in proton-LM collision reactions